A Grey Area? A Look At Black Hat And White Hat SEO

-There are some very good reasons for avoiding black hat SEO:
+There are some excellent reasons for avoiding black hat SEO:

 Credibility – A company which uses black hat tactics (and particularly one which gets caught) will often suffer a loss of reputation and credibility with internet users, customers and competitors.
 When looking for an SEO company, a lot of clients these days will insist on using a firm which uses only white hat tactics due to credibility concerns.

-Professionalism – Low quality content and spammy links are just, quite simply, bad for business.
+Professionalism – Low-quality content and spammy links are, quite simply, bad for business.